Jose Miguel de Arciniega: Legacy

 There is an unfinished fountain on the west side of the park that was built in the 1990s by the City of San Antonio.
 The face of the fountain has a summary of the history and a long list inscribed of the Tejano residents of San Antonio who were laid to rest in what used to be Campo Santo Cemetery.
 At this present day they are still underneath the downtown Benjamin Milam Park and the Santa Rosa Hospital.
 Jose Miguel Arciniega, Gregorio Arciniega, Maria Petra Arciniega, Mateo Arciniega along with hundreds more names can be visited at the Benjamin Milam Park, San Antonio, TX.

-His descendants from the Jose Miguel Arciniega Descendants Society, (JMADS) named his first home the Arciniega House on his birthday September 22, 2013; presently still standing on the corner of Arciniega Street and South Presa Street; in the courtyard of the Marriott Plaza Hotel.
+His descendants from the Jose Miguel Arciniega Descendants Society, (JMADS) named his first home the Arciniega House on his birthday September 22, 2013; presently still standing on the corner of Arciniega Street and South Presa Street; in the historic gardens of the Plaza Hotel & Spa an Autograph Collection Hotel.
 He and his father, Gregorio Arciniega, built the small house in 1811.
 JMADS has installed a Texas Historical Marker on May 15, 2015, in front of his home for his loyalty and dedication to Texas.
 Arciniega is commemorated as a Maker of Texas by the Texas Historical Commission.
 On November 6, 2015, JMADS unveiled a portrait of Arciniega in the Texas State Capital.
 He can also be seen inside his home on Arciniega Street, in the South Campus of San Jacinto College in Houston, TX, and Meador Elementary School in Houston, TX where he validated land grants for Stephen F. Austin's coastal colony as the land commissioner.
 His portrait is also displayed in the Town of Bastrop Museum.
 Arciniega's portraits were painted by a lifelong artist, David Baisden, from Houston, TX.